vscode-neovim/vscode-neovim/README.md

 To conditionally activate plugins, `vim-plug` has a [few solutions](https://github.com/junegunn/vim-plug/wiki/tips#conditional-activation). `packer.nvim` and `lazy.nvim` have built-in support for `cond = vim.g.vscode`.
-See [plugins](https://github.com/vscode-neovim/vscode-neovim/wiki/Plugins) in the wiki for tips on configuring VIM plugins.
+See [plugins](https://github.com/vscode-neovim/vscode-neovim/wiki/Plugins) in the wiki for tips on configuring Vim plugins.

 ### VSCode configuration